CAST-genomics/haptools/haptools/simphenotype/README.md

 Required parameters:

 * `--vcf <string>`: A bgzipped, tabix-indexed, phased VCF file.
 If you are simulating local-ancestry effects, the VCF file must contain the `FORMAT/LA` tag included in output of `haptools simgenotype`.
-See [haptools file formats](../docs/project_info/haptools_file_formats.rst) for more details.
+See [haptools file formats](../../docs/project_info/haptools_file_formats.rst) for more details.

 * `--hap <string>`: A bgzipped, tabix-indexed HAP file, which specifies causal effects.
-This is a custom format described in more detail in[haptools file formats](../docs/project_info/haptools_file_formats.rst).
+This is a custom format described in more detail in [haptools file formats](../../docs/project_info/haptools_file_formats.rst).
 The HAP format enables flexible specification of a range of effect types including traditional variant-level effects, haplotype-level effects, associations with repeat lengths at short tandem repeats, and interaction of these effects with local ancestry labels.
 See [Examples](#examples) below for detailed examples of how to specify effects.

 * `--out <string>`: Prefix to name output files.